Testing Tail Weight of a Distribution Via Hazard Rate: Introduction

+\paragraph{Our Setting} We consider distributions over continuous and unbounded domains in the non-parametric setting, that is, not assuming that distributions belong to any specific class.
+We access such distributions via independent and identically-distributed samples.

+In order to make the problem tractable, two kinds of technical assumptions are essential: smoothness and monotonicity.
+The first type of assumption, \textit{smoothness}, is typical in learning theory and non-parametric statistics.
+Smoothness limits the behavior of the characteristic function of a distribution, protecting against adversarial behavior on small regions of a continuous domain not seen by a finite set of samples: without such assumptions, for any finite number of samples, one could construct two distributions that look the ``same" when we draw a finite set of samples but differ on tiny intervals of the domain that are not detected by those samples.
+The second kind of assumption we require arises from the fact that distribution having a tail implicitly relies on the distribution decaying.
+Namely, we assume that the distributions we consider are monotone decreasing (or more broadly, unimodal).
+These conditions are discussed in detail in Section~\ref{ch:prelim}.

-\paragraph{Our Contributions} In this work, we begin by giving a parametrized \textbf{definition} of heavy-tailed distributions, based on an extension of the hazard rate definition from \cite{klugman_loss_2004} \footnote{The hazard rate of a distribution at a given point in the support is the value of the PDF divided by the amount of mass left in the tail from that point.}.
-In our definition, a distribution is {\em light-tailed} if it has a non-decreasing hazard rate throughout the domain.
-On the other hand, a heavy-tailed distribution must show a behavior ``far'' from light-tailed distributions at least in some interval of the domain.
-This parametrization allows for a fine-grained characterization of tail shape.
-Since algorithms chosen for datasets often depend on the shape of the distribution of the data, being able to determine the shape in a fine-grained way might allow for more nuanced algorithm design.
-For the formal definition, see \Cref{def:alpha-Heavy-Tailed}.
+\paragraph{Our Contributions} In this work, we begin by giving a parametrized definition of heavy-tailed distributions, based on an extension of the hazard rate definition from \cite{klugman_loss_2004}. \footnote{The hazard rate of a distribution at a given point in the support is the value of the PDF divided by the amount of mass left in the tail from that point.} In our definition, a distribution is {\em light-tailed} if it has non-decreasing hazard rate throughout the domain.
+On the other hand, a heavy-tailed distribution must show a behavior ``far'' from light-tailed distributions at least in some interval of the domain:

-With this definition in mind, we seek to design an algorithm that, given finitely many samples from a distribution, determines whether the samples come from a light-tailed distribution or one that is ``far'' from being light-tailed.
-The problem is specified more formally in \Cref{sec:para_problem}.